 - Ground Link pre-order service – What Uber pre-order should be!

 - AC Marriott Forum Barcelona Review via Chase Ultimate Rewards and Connexions Loyalty

-- NCL Haven Experience – what to expect and is it worth it.
+- Norwegian Cruise Lines Haven Experience – what to expect and is it worth it?

 I am becoming a frequent floater in my old age.
 I have to admit, I just love cruising and I really love the Haven concept – that is, a ship within a ship idea, from NCL.
 In fact, I love just about everything about NCL when it comes to getting on a ship.
 But more on that later on.